- It's Creative — Apply your imagination and originality to solving problems.

 Preparing for a career in Computer Science

 In high school, it's best to take four years of mathematics, including precalculus.
 Three years of science should be taken, including courses in chemistry and physics.
 Courses that include writing are strongly encouraged.
-Computer programming courses can give you a head start on your college work.
+Computer programming courses taken in high school can give you a head start on your college work, but are not required for entry into any of our Computing related undergraduate degrees.

 CS 275 - Mobile Apps & Embedded Devices

 A projects-based course focused on applications development on wireless and embedded platforms, including iOS, Arduino, and Linux-based devices.
 Emphasis on C programming and cyber-physical systems software.
-Prerequisite: CS 124.
-Pre/Co-requisites: CS 148 or CS 204 (recommended but not required).
+Prerequisite: CS 120, CS 124.
+Pre/co-requisites: Recommended: CS 148 or CS 204.